kubermatic/docs/content/kubermatic/v2.14/advanced/addons/_index.en.md

 The above will return `quay.io` when no override is set, otherwise the overridden registry.

-#### Configure Kubermatic
+#### Configure KKP

-It's now time to configure Kubermatic to use your Docker image instead of its default, and to tell it about your new addon.
+It's now time to configure KKP to use your Docker image instead of its default, and to tell it about your new addon.
 Edit the KubermaticConfiguration and update the Docker repository for example for Kubernetes: